 1790 (Northwest Territory) Federal Census Index; 1807 State Census Index; 1810 Wayne County Census Index; 1812 Census Index; 1820 Federal Census Index; 1830 Federal Census Index; 1840 Federal Census Index; 1840 Pensioners List; 1850 Federal Census Index; 1860 Federal Census Index; 1870 Federal Census Index; 1890 Veterans Schedule.

 - 1790-1940 blank Census forms - on Ancestry.com easily read what was requested on the original forms, print and fill in as needed free

-- 1790 - 1940 Federal Census Search by Steve Morse searches by name, age, parents, geographic region, etc. - subscription is needed, but will show name is in the census.
+- 1790 - 1940 Federal Census Searchusing the tool Searching the US Census by Name in One Step by Steve Morse searches by name, age, parents, geographic region, etc. - subscription is needed, but will show name is in the census.